-Gilsland Farm is an invaluable resource for communities and families, hosting hundreds of year-round public programs, plus day camps, the Maine Audubon Nature Store, and our Children’s Discovery Room and Educator’s Resource Center.
-Visitors can walk our trails, observe wildlife from the observation blinds, explore the pond, or visit our apple orchard and peony garden.
+Gilsland Farm is an invaluable resource for communities and families, hosting hundreds of year-round public programs, plus day camps, Maine Audubon’s Nature Store, and our Children’s Discovery Room and Educator Resource Center.
+Visitors can walk our trails, observe wildlife, explore the pond, or visit our peony garden.

-Maine Audubon sanctuaries are free and open to the public year round, dawn to dusk.
+Maine Audubon sanctuaries are free and open to the public year round, sunrise to sunset.
 Dogs, even while leashed, are not allowed in our wildlife sanctuaries, as their presence can be disruptive to wildlife.
 For our core policies for visiting a Maine Audubon sanctuary please read the guidelines here >

 20 Gilsland Farm Road